andres-fr/python3-template/README.md

 # Dependencies:

-See `requirements.txt`.
+Some general dependencies are listed under the `addons` tag in the `.travis.yml` file.
+See `requirements.txt` for the python-specific dependencies.
 Also, if not using `conda`, add this line to your .bashrc to allow executing binaries installed with `pip --user`:

 ```bash
 export PATH=${PATH}:$HOME/.local/bin